In some cases, what an individual does or doesn’t do can diminish the amount of damages awarded in a personal injury case.

-For more information about compensation and damage awards, please contact our personal injury attorneys at Sacramento & Elk Grove-based O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.
+For more information about compensation and damage awards, please contact our personal injury attorneys at the Elk Grove-based O'Brien & Zehnder Law Firm by phone or send us an email.
+Someone from our office will be in touch with you shortly.